 BOAT TECHS OR BURGER FLIPPERS? #1

-We just took in a late model (09') boat to sale that a dealer in Floresville, TX just finished installing a new 4.3V6 in a customer's boat due to a freeze crack.
+We just took in a late model (09') boat to sell that a dealer in Floresville, TX had just finished installing for the customer, a new 4.3V6, due to a freeze crack.
 The customer forgot to drain it.
 Ok, so accidents happen.
 This dealer charged the customer $7,000.00 which should only have been about $4,000.00.
 The customer brings me the boat to sell for him and guess what?
-I would have to say that in my 53 years experience in the boating industry, that I have never seen a more sloppy and halfassed job.
+I would have to say that in my 54 years experience in the boating industry, that I have never seen a more sloppy and halfassed job.
 The rear motor mounts were missing three parts each, and of course the engine was out of alignment.
 The front motor mounts were still loose, (both sides) exhaust manifold to head bolts were never tightend (remove with fingers), no plug installed in oil pan where crank sensor would go, oil drain tube leaking, rear main one piece seal leaking, etc. Should I continue on with the problems we found?
-How about the filler hose to the gas tank was left completely loose?
-On top of this, we are questioning the newness of the engine, looks more like a used one since the rust is as prevelant as the paint.
+How about the filler hose to the gas tank that was left completely loose?
+On top of this, we are questioning the newness of the engine; looks more like a used one since the rust was as prevelant as the paint.
 The dealer said they purchased it from Donavon, but Donavon does not show a record of this engine.

 The customer is a really nice man and doesn't seem to be too upset although I told him I would not represent this boat in our sales line up unless he agreed to make it right.

 Please be careful when dealing with service providers or dealers, that they are not burger fippers in disguise.
 Make sure they are thorough and experienced.
-Don't be afraid to ask quesitons, especially then it's a big ticket item.
+Don't be afraid to ask questions, especially when it's a big ticket item.
 The boating season is here and you don't want to end up with it in the shop when it is supposed to be in the water tied up at your favorite spot.
 If you need advice or another opinion, feel free to call us at 830-865-3251.
 Ask for Pat.
 He'll do you right Of course, this is about boats and not burgers.
 I promise my next blog won't be about burgers.

 SPRING HAS SPRUNG. #3

-But before you take it to the water, put it on the hose and make sure everything works right.
+Before you take it to the water, put it on the hose and make sure everything works right.
 Check the oil, fire it up and check for proper temperature.
 If it's a little warm, probably should have the impellor replaced before the trip to the lake.
-Check the tires, wheel bearings, registration, licsense plate, etc. so it doesnt cost.
+Check the tires, wheel bearings, registration, license plate, etc. so it doesn't cost.
 When everything checks out, go have a blast!

 BOATS ARE NOT OFFERED IN VENDING MACHINES. #5